weaviate/weaviate-io/_posts/blog/2023-01-17-Vector-Embeddings-Explained.md

 ## Stay Connected
 Thank you so much for reading!
 If you would like to talk to us more about this topic, please connect with us on [Slack](https://join.slack.com/t/weaviate/shared_invite/zt-goaoifjr-o8FuVz9b1HLzhlUfyfddhw){:target="_blank"} or [Twitter](https://twitter.com/weaviate_io){:target="_blank"}.

-Weaviate is open-source, you can follow the project on [GitHub](https://github.com/semi-technologies/weaviate){:target="_blank"}.
+Weaviate is open-source.
+You can follow the project on [GitHub](https://github.com/semi-technologies/weaviate){:target="_blank"}.
 Don't forget to give us a ⭐️ while you are there.